FireSquid6/teleorb/README.md

 ```

 `HOTFIX` changes every time a small patch is made and resets whenver `VERSION` increases. `VERSION` increases whenever new features are added and resets whenever `ERA` changes. `ERA` changes whenever I feel like it.
-Eras typically move up by using greek letters.
+Eras used to move up using greek letters, but now use elements to distinguish them from semver (which typically uses "alpha" and "beta" to denote prereleases).